Spiritual, psychological, and yogic insights from Hamilton, an iconic musical so applicable to our times.

 Contentment?
 Not Here!

 One of the most emotional moments of the musical, that hit home in so many ways, was when Angelica, who becomes Hamilton’s sister in law, sings “Satisfied.”
-She, too, has Hamilton’s disposition – knowing she’s smarter than most others, and ambitious, too, she wishes for his sister, Eliza, and Hamilton’s satisfaction in their marriage, although she knows both Hamilton and herself will likely never be satisfied.
+She, too, has Hamilton’s disposition – knowing she’s smarter than most others, and ambitious, too, she wishes for her sister, Eliza, and Hamilton’s satisfaction in their marriage, although she knows both Hamilton and herself will likely never be satisfied.

 My favorite spiritual principle from yoga philosophy, which I return to again and again, is contentment – Santosha – and I can see how that lack of contentment wrecks havoc in the lives of Hamilton, Burr, and Angelica.
 It’s been a painful one for me, too, as my pattern from early childhood was to always be seeking more and trying to be more.
-Although, in a small way, it has brought me success, many years ago I recognized that this discontent as my driver (and the inner self-doubt that was it’s constant companion) caused me a lot of misery and couldn’t carry me to true satisfaction.
+Although, in a small way, it has brought me success, many years ago I recognized that this discontent as my driver (and the inner self-doubt that was its constant companion) caused me a lot of misery and couldn’t carry me to true satisfaction.
 Only through Santosha could I find peace and fulfillment in the present moment.

 I can’t help crying when I hear Angelica singing this song.
 How many of us have suffered from the inability to feel Santosha – to allow ourselves to feel content with what is, rather than always longing for something else, something more.

 George Washington’s Integrity